-Fatal Boating Accident Highlights Importance of Safety Precautions
+Fatal Bay Shore Park Boating Accident Highlights Importance of Safety Precautions

 Posted on: August 13th, 2012 by peak

 To many Wisconsinites, summer means heading up north for the weekend to enjoy the sunshine and the water of the state’s many parks.
-But summer fun can sometimes take a tragic turn, as in the case of a fatal boating accident on the water of Bay Shore Park earlier this month.
+But summer fun can sometimes take a tragic turn, as in the case of a fatal Bay Shore Park boating accident earlier this month.

 According to witnesses, a man’s boat began taking on water Friday evening.
 Authorities responded promptly to emergency calls but it was too late.
 The Department of Natural Resources brought his body to shore shortly before the Coast Guard retrieved his empty boat.
 Apparently the man fell into the water after his boat began taking it on.
 Officials do not believe the death was suspicious.